Series and Markers can have solid, gradient and pattern fills, allowing for unique visual styles and improved contrasts between series.

 values, or a CSS colour name such as 'black').Gradient Fill: A transition between multiple colours.

-Pattern Fill: Predefined patterns including lines and shapes.
+Pattern Fill: Predefined patterns including lines and shapes, or a user provided path.

 The default colours and fills come from the default or user provided Theme Palette.